cocazzz/Ctf-Library-and-writeups/README.md

 # Cts-Library-and-writeups

-Welcome to Catch the santa challenges write-ups and source codes.
+Welcome to Catch the santa challenges writeups and source codes.
 These challenges were presented in a CTF by h4x0r community which had place in 27th of December 2020.
-Feel free to check the write-ups or reuse the challenges source codes in your CTFs Made with love by Abdelhak Bouguila and h4x0r team !
+Feel free to check the writeups or reuse the challenges source codes in your CTFs Made with love by Abdelhak Bouguila and h4x0r team !

 ## Cryptography challenges :